Doris Malkin Curtis: Biography

 At a very young age, Curtis excelled in the geological field to pursue her interests further.
-Furthermore, in 1990, she was the first to become a woman president of an organization called “The Geological Society of America,” which consisted of roughly 17,000 members.
-Doris Malkin Curtis was an explorer in her field, working within the gulf coast for over 50 years and making contributions throughout her career.
+Furthermore, in 1990, she was the first to become a female president of The Geological Society of America, which consisted of roughly 17,000 members.
+Curtis was an explorer in her field, working within the Gulf Coast for over 50 years and making contributions throughout her career.
 Despite the many adversities she faced with her illness, she was able to overcome her problems and lead a diverse group of people.
 Even during her battle with acute leukemia, she continued to travel as the GSA president, demonstrating the same strength and perseverance that she was known for.
+This strength and perseverance was also seen through her time and commitment as a mother figure.
+Doris Malkin Curtis did not have biological children, but this never stopped her involvement and dedication to her nieces and friends offspring.
+She was very invested in their lives from their education, achievements, and general welfare; showing the everlasting impact she had on the people in her life leaving them with fond memories of her character, and not just her scientific achievements.

 Career

 She began her career by working in the petroleum industry with small independent companies in 1939, she wanted to be able to measure various depths of the earth and study the characteristics of multiple subsurfaces.
 In 1941, Doris began working for the Shell Oil Company.
-Initially as a paleontologist until she was transferred to several different locations to work as a stratigrapher and geologist (1942-1950).
-As a member of the Houston Geological Society, she participated in the construction of “technical papers,” for the Gulf Coast Section.
-With the help of her mother, she also completed her field work required to complete her PhD during this time.
+Initially, she worked as a paleontologist, until she was transferred to several different locations to work as a stratigrapher and geologist (1942-1950).
+As a member of the Houston Geological Society, she participated in the construction of technical papers for the Gulf Coast Section.
+With the help of her mother, she also completed her fieldwork required to complete her PhD during this time.

-After marrying a Shell engineer, temporarily ending her career at Shell due to nepotism laws at the time as well as gender discrimination, Curtis joined the University of Houston as a Faculty of Earth Sciences member.
-After teaching for two years, she left to become an associate research geologist for Scripps Institution of Oceanography where she made contributions to the study of biofacies.
-Doris began teaching at university as an instructor for sedimentary geology, beginning at the University of Oklahoma (1954-1959) where she became a popular professor and instructor, loved among students.
-Although it was strange for a woman to have a senior position in the field of geology during this time, her passion and talent contributed to the high quality education she provided to her students.
+After marrying a Shell engineer, which temporarily ended her career at Shell due to nepotism laws at the time as well as gender discrimination, Curtis joined the University of Houston as a Faculty of Earth Sciences member.
+After teaching for two years, she left to become an associate research geologist for the Scripps Institution of Oceanography where she made contributions to the study of biofacies.
+Doris began teaching at university as an instructor for sedimentary geology, beginning at the University of Oklahoma (1954-1959) where she became a popular professor and instructor, loved among students leading her classes to have tight enrollment limits.
+Although it was strange for a woman to have a senior position in the field of geology during this time, her passion and talent contributed to the high-quality education she provided to her students.